rOpenGov/geofi/cran-comments.md

 ## Submission note

-* changed http -> https for www.r-pkg.org/pkg/geofi
+* examples in vignettes that use pxweb-data from Statistical Finland fixed to match the changed data structure
-* added trailing slash for https://ropengov.github.io/geofi
+* http -> https changes in documentation urls

 ## R CMD check results